rugbyprof/2143-ObjectOrientedProgramming/example_commenting.md

-# Python Program requirements
+# Python Documentation Requirements

 This is how I want you to comment your code for class.
+Every program should have something similar to this.
 It's not `pythonic` at all, but oh well.
 Python programmers have thier own way of doing things.
-I just created a format that shows clearly (to me) what each pertinant component is doing, and hopefully it will force you to "think" a little bit about design before you actually start coding.
+I just created a format that shows clearly (to me) an overview of what your program does and requires (for usage).
+Hopefully it will also force you to "think" a little bit about design before you actually start coding.

 ### Program Comment Block
 ```python